 So my recommendations are…

-- Next determine if you want to continue to pay for the power, or get an electrician to remove the heater, fit a thermostat or timer to your system or put in a new system that uses minimal standby power.
+- Next determine if you want to continue to pay for the power, or get an electrician to remove the heater, fit a thermostat or a timer to your system or put in a new system that uses minimal standby power.
+It may be cheaper for a few years to just put up with the power loss!

-- Finally, if you are going to pay for power, then move to Tasmania where you really need the heaters to work!
+- Finally, if you are going to pay for power, then you could simply move to Tasmania where you really need the oil heaters to work!